Dry Needling Ethlyn, MO

 Trigger Point Dry Needling in Ethlyn, MO | Axes Physical Therapy

 Many of our patients come to us after months or even years of pain and mobility issues that just won’t go away, even after extensive treatment.
-At Axes, our qualified and knowledgeable physical in Ethlyn, MO work with you as a team to implement a tailored treatment plan that research and experience tells us is effective.
-We’ve dedicated our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that be sliding into home plate, taking a morning job, or bending down and picking up your grandkids without feeling any pain.
-Get in touch with a professional Ethlyn, MO physical therapist online or call the location closest to you.
+At Axes, our qualified and experienced physical in Ethlyn, MO act as part of your team to develop a customized treatment plan with a proven track record of success.
+We’ve dedicated our practice to getting the best results for our clients and getting you back to the activities you love most, whether that backward kicks on a soccer field, taking a morning job, or just being able to go about your day without feeling any pain.
+Contact a professional Ethlyn, MO physical therapist online or call the location nearest you.

 Services Offered